-This module provides an opportunity to experience current practice in a variety of locations across Hampshire and the Isle of Wight.
+This module provides an opportunity to experience current practice in a variety of locations across Hampshire, the Isle of Wight and surrounding counties.
 Principle providers of placement will be in health or social care settings (with some additional placement opportunities in diverse settings within the private/voluntary/independent sector).
-You will work with an experienced therapist who will be your placement educator for the entire period of the placement.
-You and the placement educator will be allocated a Locality Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will visit you at least once during the placement.
+You will work with HCPC registered therapist(s) who will act your placement educator(s) for the placement.
+You and the placement educator(s) will be allocated an Academic Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will meet you at least once during the placement.

 Integration of Service Users

 The experience of working closely with service users of all ages, cultural backgrounds and across practice specialities is an essential ingredient to the learning and assessment of competency in Occupational Therapy programmes.
 This placement links to work carried out in level 5/6 modules where specific service user group needs and/or treatment is investigated.
 You need to be aware of service users’ lived experiences derived from narratives, research and evaluation of practice.
 This will improve your knowledge base and also underpin any self-development activities linked to practice placement.
 This combination of theoretical evidence and practice-based work will ensure that the needs of service users are dealt with in a proactive and positive manner in all your scholarly and practical activities.

 The partnership between the academic and practice arena is an essential ingredient in the development, delivery and evaluation of Occupational Therapy programmes.
 During other modules/placements throughout the programme you will have had opportunities to work alongside and learn together in mixed groups of health professional students.
 This will be replicated in this practice placement experience where different professions frequently work together within teams.
 It is envisaged that these experiences will have an impact on how, and what you explore and in particular will be a feature of your personal and professional development activities.